Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Introduction

 \Comment{ Indeed, Netflix recognised this critical need for quality assurance in notebooks and developed sophisticated internal tools~\cite{netflix2019nbblog} to enforce reproducibility, manage dependencies, and enable the scheduled, production-ready execution of notebooks, demonstrating a clear industry push towards treating notebooks not just as exploratory tools but as deployable artifacts requiring rigorous validation throughout their life cycle.
 This growing demand for robust notebook development is also evident in the increasing adoption of nbval.
 This presents a widespread developer desire to enhance the reliability and maintainability of their notebook-based workflows.}

-\looseness=-1 This challenge is especially critical in industry settings.
+\Comment{ \looseness=-1 The reliability problem is especially critical in industry settings.
 For example, Netflix uses Jupyter Notebooks in production for data exploration\Comment{, collaboration,} and workflow scheduling~\cite{netflix2019nbblog}.
 PayPal has developed an enterprise-grade Jupyter platform -- PayPal Notebooks -- which empowers over 1,300 internal users to perform data analysis, machine learning, and workflow automation\Comment{ across diverse data sources}~\cite{paypal2018nbblog}.
-These examples highlight the growing need for rigorous quality assurance for notebooks.
+These examples highlight the growing need for rigorous quality assurance for notebooks. }

-\mypara{Existing tools and their limitations} Developers have built tools such as \emph{nbval}~\cite{fangohr2020testing}, which is a regression testing tool for Jupyter notebooks.
+\Comment{ \mypara{Existing testing tools and their limitations} Developers have built tools such as \emph{nbval}~\cite{fangohr2020testing}, which is a regression testing tool for Jupyter notebooks.
 It performs a textual comparison of a notebook's current output cells against saved values from prior sessions.
 However, its checks are not robust to non-deterministic results (common in ML pipelines) or fluctuations in the output string format (especially when considering numerical outputs).
 Further, it can only check outputs printed in cells.
 Deepchecks~\cite{chorev2022deepchecks} is a tool that provides a library of tests for checking model and data integrity properties in ML pipelines.
 However, the developers still need to manually incorporate such checks, and the framework does not allow them to easily write custom tests.
 Deequ~\cite{schelter2018automating} is another tool that is designed for data validation in production pipelines.
-However, none of these tools can automatically generate tests or account for nondeterminism in ML notebooks.
+Testbook~\cite{testbook} allows developer to write unit tests in a separate file and potentially execute a subset of cells.
+However, none of these tools can 1) automatically generate tests, 2) account for non-determinism, or 3) allow non-intrusive testing within a Jupyter session. }